 Ms. O’Haver joined our team as the Financial Administrator in April 2018.
 She was born and raised in Baltimore, Maryland, where she developed her skills as an Administrative Specialist.
 In 1993 she moved to Georgia and began her career with AT&T where she filled several positions with the printer and publisher of the telephone directory.
 She retired from AT&T in 2009.
 She spent a few years as a caregiver before returning to work at a local company where she continued to build her knowledge base and improve her administrative skills.
 Her philosophy is “Work smarter not harder,” and she uses her skills to improve processes when possible.
 She is great support behind the scenes at CWA.
 Ms. O’Haver is an avid reader, ad she loves being able to use her skills to support and serve at ClearWater Academy.

 Mrs. Nicholson graduated from Gordon State College with a Bachelor of Science in Early Childhood Education and Special Education.
-She is certified to teach on an Elementary Level for Preschool through Fifth Grade in a General Education and Special Education Classroom.
-Mrs. Nicholson has been a part of the ClearWater family since 2020, and before that she worked as a Paraprofessional in First Grade and Fifth Grade for the Fayette County School System.
-She had the opportunity to work with a variety of students with learning differences.
-Her goal as a teacher is to help the students feel included, independent, safe, and loved when they come to school.
+She is certified to teach on an Elementary Pk-5 in a General Education and Special Education Classroom.
+Mrs. Nicholson has been a part of the ClearWater family since 2020, and before that she worked as a Paraprofessional in 1st Grade and 5th Grade for the Fayette County School System where she had the opportunity to work with a variety of students with learning differences.
+She and her husband, Taylor, live in Tyrone and love serving at Flat Creek Baptist Church in the music ministry.
+Her goal, as a teacher, is to help the students feel included, independent, safe, and loved when they come to school.
 She plans to utilize her experience and education, as well as incorporate new techniques, to help further each student’s educational career and help them build confidence with their learning.
 Mrs. Nicholson is from Fayette County and is very excited about giving back by teaching in the beautiful community in which she grew up.
-She is ecstatic to be a part of ClearWater Academy and to continue growing as a teacher.
+She is elated to be a part of ClearWater Academy and to continue growing as a teacher.

 Mrs. Moody, who prefers to be called Mrs. Carly, graduated from the University of West Georgia with her Bachelors in Speech Language Pathology.
 During her undergrad, she participated in the Project Wolves, a program which supports students with developmental and intellectual disabilities throughout their college experience.
 Mrs. Carly plans to continue her education by pursuing her Masters in Special Education.
 Her passion for getting involved in the special education community stemmed from her brother, who was diagnosed with Treacher Collins at birth.
 She believes that she can help make a difference in the students and families lives working at ClearWater Academy!
 She is grateful and excited to be a part of the ClearWater Academy family!